 Dr. Paula Grafton Young came to Salem College in 1993.
 Dr. Young says she came to Salem because it was exactly the kind of place she wanted to spend her career.
-She teaches courses such as probability, mathematical statistics, college geometry, real analysis, and the computer applications sequences, along with courses that support the new minor in statistics.
+She teaches courses such as statistical methods with R, finite mathematics, the Calculus sequence, probability and statistics theory, along with College Physics I and II and courses that support the minor in data science.

 Dr. Young has received several awards and recognitions, including the John W. Keesee Award for Outstanding Teaching Assistant, the J. Hillman Yowell Award for Excellence in Teaching, and the John C. Massie Graduate Summer Research Fellowship, all from the University of Arkansas.
 Dr. Young has also received the Omicron Delta Kappa Outstanding Teacher Award at Salem College and the Alumni Award for Achievement and Merit from the University of Arkansas, Monticello.
 She was named Salem Distinguished Professor for the 2002 to 2007 period and received the Pfohl Award in 2011.
 In 2009 - 2010, she delivered both the Opening Convocation address to the College community and the Baccalaureate address to the Class of 2010, who dedicated that year’s Sights and Insights to her.